Randy Kraft: 1983

-On February 12, Kraft killed two Buena Park men: 18-year-old Geoffrey Alan Nelson and 20-year-old Rodger James DeVaul Jr. The two young men were last seen outside the house of a friend named Bryce Wilson shortly after midnight when they told Wilson they intended to purchase something to eat.
+On February 12, Kraft killed two Buena Park men: 18-year-old Geoffrey Alan Nelson and 20-year-old Rodger James DeVaul Jr. The two were last seen outside the house of a friend named Bryce Wilson shortly before midnight on February 11, when they told Wilson they intended to purchase something to eat.
 Nelson's nude body was found alongside an offramp close to the Garden Grove Freeway several hours after he and DeVaul were last seen.
 He had been emasculated, strangled, and thrown from a moving vehicle.
 DeVaul's body was found the following day, discarded down a mountainside close to Mount Baldy in San Bernardino County.
 He had been bound, sodomized, and strangled with a cord.
 As had been the case with Nelson, DeVaul had ingested both alcohol and propranolol before his murder.
 In addition, the stomachs of both victims contained potato skins and grapes, which had been eaten shortly before their murders.

 Final murder and arrest

 At 1:10 a.m. on May 14, 1983, two California Highway Patrol officers observed a Toyota Celica driving erratically on Interstate 5 in the Orange County community of Mission Viejo.
-Observing the vehicle perform an illegal lane change, the officers—suspecting the motorist was driving under the influence—signaled for the vehicle to stop.
+Observing the vehicle perform an illegal lane change, the officers, suspecting the motorist was driving under the influence, signaled for the vehicle to stop.
 The driver slowed the vehicle to a halt and exited the car, discarding the contents of a beer bottle onto the pavement as he did so.
 Officer Michael Sterling met the individual, who identified himself as Randy Kraft, at the front of his patrol car and observed that his jeans were unbuttoned.
 Sterling had Kraft perform a field sobriety test, which he failed.
 He then arrested Kraft for driving while intoxicated.

 Sterling's partner, Sgt.
 Michael Howard approached the Celica and observed a young man slumped with his eyes closed in the vehicle's passenger seat, partially covered by a jacket.
 Several empty Moosehead beer bottles and an open prescription bottle of Lorazepam tablets were strewn around his feet.
 Howard attempted to wake the man.
 Receiving no response, Howard attempted to rouse the man by shaking his arm, only to note the individual had a low body temperature.
 Upon checking for a pulse, Howard noted the man was dead, with a ligature mark visible around his neck.
 Lifting the jacket from the victim's lap, Howard noted the victim's jeans had been opened to expose his genitalia.
 In addition, the victim's hands had been bound with a shoelace, and his wrists bore evidence of welt marks.
 Later identified as Terry Lee Gambrel, a 25-year-old Marine stationed at El Toro air base, the victim had been strangled to death.